Giant Kelp (PC: S. Gabara)

 Grace Godfrey

-Grace is entering the fourth year of her undergraduate degree in fisheries, wildlife, and conservation sciences at OSU.
+Grace is entering the fourth year of her undergraduate degree in fisheries, wildlife, and conservation sciences.
 She is working in the IMF lab as an OSU Branch Experiment Station Research Intern.
 Grace is originally from Homer, AK and enjoys hiking, climbing, snowboarding, and spending time on the water.

 Interested in undergraduate research opportunities?